 - Provide necessary health and human services consistent with existing mandated responsibilities. - Ensure access for homeless individuals, as tied into broader county safety net services.

 CITY RESPONSIBILITIES:

 - Site and fund operations at homeless shelters and transitional housing. - Site permanent supportive housing facilities.

-► All siting must be coordinated with the county to ensure locations tie into safety net services.
+► Siting should be coordinated with the county to tie into safety net services as much as possible